Enrico101/Matcha/README.md

 # Matcha
-This is the complete version of Matcha where you can find love
+Matcha is a website that enables users to share there location via geolocation in order find the best match for love